 What is a Metaphor?

-God as a Metaphor Mistaken for a Fact
+God as a Metaphor

 It’s a poetic understanding.
 It is to be understood in the same sense as Goethe’s words at the end of Faust: “Alles Vergängliche ist nur ein Gleichnis” (“Everything transitory is but a reference”).
 The reference is to that which transcends all speech, all vocabularies, and all images.
 I think of the more prosaic style of thinking about these references as theological rather than mythological. ― Joseph Campbell

-On the other hand, there is proof for the transcendence.
+There are proofs for the transcendence.
 Transcendence in the spiritual sense refers to an experience beyond the normal state of waking, dream, and sleeping.
 It has nothing to do with feelings.

 God becomes the perfect blueprint on which to attach anything unknown or misunderstood.
 It is a thing of power beyond our understanding.
 So, we can seek its divine intervention in times of need.
 We can blame it for natural disasters.
 It’s a catchall entity.
 Unfortunately, most people do not see God as a metaphor but as a factual entity.

-“In theology, the god is taken as a final term, a kind of supernatural fact.
+In theology, the god is taken as a final term, a kind of supernatural fact.
 When the deity is not transparent, when he doesn’t open up like that to the transcendent, he doesn’t open up to the mystery that is the mystery of our own lives. ― Joseph Campbell

 The error which causes this misunderstanding stems from misconstruing the metaphor for a fact.
 They make this mistake because they lack experience of transcendence.
 If you don’t understand something but want others to think you do, then you can make critical errors of common sense.
-When others follow they believe the error as truth.
+When others follow, they believe the error as truth.
 They don’t understand the metaphor is a reference for the transcendent.

 We hope this discussion provides food for thought.
 We want you to think about how your beliefs in a higher power shape your thoughts and values.
 Do you see your higher power as a metaphor pointing the way to a more just and verdant behavior?

-So, is it more probable that people are simply mistaking the metaphor as a fact?
-Or, is it more likely that there are thousands of Gods?
+Does God exist, or is it more probable that people are simply mistaking the metaphor as a fact?
+Is it more likely that there are thousands of Gods?
 No, it’s more likely that the stories of and about Gods are just reference points for more transcendent concepts of reality.

 The transcendence is hard to explain to those who have not experienced it.
 So, using god as a metaphor is a way to help them grasp the concept.
 The term God is an arbitrary reference for the transcendent.

 Gods are metaphors that provide a focal point.
 It’s a way to express the attributes of creation and the human spirit in a story to make it more easily understood.
-For the transcendent to be understood one must experience it first-hand.
+For the transcendent to be understood, one must experience it first-hand.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia